Innovation and Unity Party: 2001 elections

-At Congressional elections held 25 November 2001, PINU won 4 seats in the 128-member assembly.
-In the presidential contest the same day, Olban Valladares placed third in a five-man field, taking about 1.5% of the vote.
-This was Valladares' third attempt at the presidency, after participating in the 1993 and 1997 elections.
+At Congressional elections held 25 November 2001, PINU won four seats in the 128-member assembly.
+In the presidential contest the same day, Olban Francisco Valladares Ordóñez placed third, taking 1.45% of the vote.

 2005 elections

-In the legislative elections of 27 November 2005, the party won 2 out of 128 seats in the Congress.
-Its candidate at the presidential elections, Carlos Sosa Coello won 1.0%.
+In the legislative elections of 27 November 2005, the party won two out of 128 seats in the Congress.
+Its candidate at the presidential elections, Carlos Sosa Coello, won 1.0% of the vote.